dimagi/commcare-hq/custom/dhis2/README.rst

 * dhis2_organization_unit_id: The organisation unit ID of the owner of the case.

-Instead of creating an attribute for the DHIS2 tracked entity instance ID, use `external_id`.
+Instead of creating an attribute for the DHIS2 tracked entity instance ID, the DHIS2 API client uses `external_id`.
 This is indexed, and allows us to fetch cases by their DHIS2 ID efficiently.

-CommCare child growth monitoring forms must include:
+The Growth Monitoring forms that are used to populate child_gmp cases must include:

 * height
 * weight